Management System Foundations

 Management systems turn safety into a controlled process

-A safety management system is the organized set of policies, responsibilities, processes, resources, measurements, and improvement activities used to prevent injury and illness.
+A safety management system (SMS) is the organized set of policies, responsibilities, processes, resources, measurements, and improvement activities used to prevent injury and illness.
 It is broader than a safety manual and broader than compliance inspections.
-A working system tells people how hazards are identified, how risk is evaluated, how controls are selected, how work is verified, and how lessons are fed back into future planning.
+A working system tells people how hazards are identified, how risk is evaluated, how controls are selected, how work is verified, and how lessons feed back into future planning.

 System elementWhat it doesExam clue

-LeadershipSets policy, resources, accountability, and prioritiesSenior management owns more than slogans
+LeadershipSets policy, resources, accountability, prioritiesSenior management owns more than slogans

 Worker participationBrings practical hazard knowledge into decisionsOperators help identify hazards and control gaps

-PlanningConverts hazards and obligations into objectivesRisk ranking and legal duties are considered before action
+PlanningConverts hazards and obligations into objectivesRisk ranking and legal duties come before action

-OperationsControls work as performedProcedures, permits, maintenance, procurement, and contractors align
+OperationsControls work as performedProcedures, permits, maintenance, procurement, contractors align

-EvaluationTests whether controls workAudits, observations, data, and reviews drive correction
+EvaluationTests whether controls workAudits, observations, data, reviews drive correction

-ImprovementPrevents recurrence and raises capabilityCorrective actions close and learning changes the system
+ImprovementPrevents recurrence and raises capabilityCorrective actions close; learning changes the system

-A weak program is often event-driven.
-It waits for injuries, citations, or complaints, then repairs the visible problem.
-A stronger management system uses routine hazard identification, risk assessment, management of change, preventive maintenance, audits, employee reports, and leadership review to find drift before harm occurs.
-This distinction is central to many ASP-style scenarios.
+A weak program is event-driven: it waits for injuries, citations, or complaints, then repairs the visible problem.
+A stronger SMS uses routine hazard identification, risk assessment, management of change, preventive maintenance, audits, employee reports, and leadership review to find drift before harm occurs.
+This distinction is the heart of many ASP scenarios.

-Documentation supports the system but does not prove performance by itself.
+Documentation supports the system but does not prove performance.
 A written procedure that workers cannot access, do not understand, or cannot follow under production pressure is not an effective control.
 An audit finding that never becomes a corrective action is only a record.
-Management review that ignores serious risk trends does not close the improvement loop.
+A management review that ignores serious risk trends does not close the improvement loop.
+Worked example: a facility reports zero recordable injuries for two years but has 18 open lockout/tagout corrective actions and no field verification of guarding.

 • Start with hazard and risk understanding before choosing a control.